-- 1. Right Medication - a.
+1. Right Medication

+- a.
 Make sure that the medication is the correct medication indicated by the GMVEMS Standing Orders and check it against the medication label. - b.
 Double-check the generic vs. non-generic names of medications.
 Many names are similar and have a potential for error.
 If you aren't sure, reference your SO Manual or Quick Reference Guide! - c.
-Check the expiration date on the label - 2.
-Right Patient: - a.
+Check the expiration date on the label.

+2. Right Patient:

+- a.
 Confirm patient ID and confirm absence of allergies or other contraindications for your patient. - b.
-Confirm that the medication is appropriate for your patient per the GMV Standing Orders. - c.
-In multiple patient or mass casualty situations, confirm that the medication is being delivered to the correct patient. - 3.
-Right Dose: - a.
+In multiple patient or mass casualty situations, confirm that the medication is being delivered to the correct patient.

+3. Right Dose:

+- a.
 Check the SO dose against the medication label for the correct concentration. - b.
 Recheck dosage calculations and verify accuracy. - c.
 Confirm that the correct dose has been drawn up. - d.
+Use your references!

-If you aren't familiar with the medication, use your references! - 4.
-Right Route: - a.
+4. Right Route:

+- a.
 Check the standing order and the medication label for the correct route. - b.
-Confirm the route of administration for the medication; IM, SQ, IV, PO, IN, ETT, Neb - c.
+Confirm the route of administration for the medication; IM, IV, PO,{IN}, PR, IO, ETT, Neb, ocular. - c.
 Confirm that the dose is correct for the chosen route, since some dosages will vary depending on the route. - d.
-Make sure the route is accessible; is the IV site patent? - 5.
-Right Time: - a.
+Make sure the route is accessible; e.g., is the IV site patent?

+5. Right Time:

+- a.
 Give the medication over the proper time duration per the Standing Orders. - 6.
 Right Documentation: - a.
 Document medication, dose, time of administration and duration of administration, route and patient response.

+RUN DOCUMENTATION REQUIREMENTS

+Every crew transporting a patient is expected to provide a full run sheet to the hospital.
+An abbreviated version of a run report, sometimes called a "quick sheet" may be left at the time of transport, but the hospital MUST receive a full, final copy of the run sheet within three hours (with rare exceptions, e.g., major incidents).
+When a quick sheet is used, it MUST include (at a minimum) all the following:

+- Patient's full name

+- Age

+- Chief complaint

+- History of the Present Illness/MOI

+- PMH

+- Medications

+- Allergies

+- Vital signs with times

+- Prehospital assessment and interventions along with the timing of any medication or intervention and patient response to such interventions